-Mr. Kundich was responsible for developing relationships with the firm's referral partners, sourcing potential investments and evaluating investment opportunities, including working closely with venture capitalists, commercial technology bankers, attorneys and financial professionals in Silicon Valley and abroad.
+Ron Kundich is the Company's Chief Credit Officer since March 2022 and a member of the Investment Committee, having joined the Company in 2019 as its Senior Vice President - Loan Originations before rising to the role of Senior Managing Director.
+Prior to joining the Company, Mr. Kundich served as a Partner at Trinity beginning in 2018 and previously served as a Managing Director at Trinity from 2017 to 2018.
+At Trinity, Mr. Kundich was responsible for developing relationships with the firm's referral partners, sourcing potential investments and evaluating investment opportunities, including working closely with venture capitalists, commercial technology bankers, attorneys and financial professionals in Silicon Valley and abroad.
 Prior to joining Trinity, Mr. Kundich served as a Managing Director and Regional Manager at Square 1 Bank from 2013 to 2017, where he was responsible for sourcing, underwriting and managing a portfolio of venture-backed companies and a team of venture bankers.
 Mr. Kundich has been supporting venture-backed companies for over 25 years and his career path has included increasing levels of responsibility with leading technology banks including Silicon Valley Bank, Imperial Bank (which was acquired by Comerica Bank) and Square 1 Bank (where he was a Co-Founder).

 David Lund has served as the Company's Chief Financial Officer and Treasurer since November 2020 and as the Company's Executive Vice President - Finance and Strategic Planning since September 2019.
 Mr. Lund has been a partner at Ravix Group Inc., a provider of outsourced accounting, financial consulting, and financial management services, since 2016.
-Prior to that, Mr. Lund was the Chief Financial Officer at Hercules Capital, Inc., a business development company that is traded on the New York Stock Exchange (NYSE: HTGC), from 2005 to 2011, and acted in an interim capacity in that role from 2017 to 2019.
+Prior to that, Mr. Lund was the Chief Financial Officer at Hercules Capital, Inc., a business development company that is traded on the New York Stock Exchange, from 2005 to 2011, and acted in an interim capacity in that role from 2017 to 2019.
 Mr. Lund has over 35 years of financial consulting and executive leadership experience working with both private and publicly traded companies.
-From 2011 to 2016, Mr. Lund served as Chief Financial Officer and Consultant of White Oak Global Advisors LLC, where he was Chairman of the Valuation Committee, was responsible for financial and tax reporting for various partnerships, managed the audit process for multiple investment vehicles, and was involved in fund structuring and operational initiatives.
+From 2011 to 2016, Mr. Lund served as Chief Financial Officer and Consultant of White Oak Global Advisors LLC where he was Chairman of the Valuation Committee was responsible for financial and tax reporting for various partnerships, managed the audit process for multiple investment vehicles, and was involved in fund structuring and operational initiatives.